StreetlightsBehindTheTrees/Outer-Wilds-The-Outsider/README.md

 ## Translations

-Currently JA, pt-BR, zh-CN, RU, FR, DE, and IT are available;
+Currently JA, pt-BR, zh-CN, RU, FR, DE, IT, and ES are available;
 **More translations are welcome!** Please read [Other Languages](#other-languages) for details.

 ### EN -> JA